 The term “nonprofit” does not mean that staff are not earning a salary.
 Instead, the designation simply refers to the 501(c) tax code in the United States.
 Nongovernmental organization, or NGO, and “charity” are the common terms used outside the US.

-Revenue generated by nonprofit organizations goes back into programs that serve the organizations’ mission.
-There are no stockholders receiving annual financial dividends, and employees don't expect a bonus at the end of a good year.
+Revenue generated by nonprofit organizations goes back into programs that serve the organizations’ mission, which could include raises or bonuses for staff supporting the work.
+However, there are no stockholders receiving annual financial dividends.

 Myth #2: The nonprofit sector is not for the business-minded

-The truth: Nonprofit organizations are full of intelligent and passionate professionals, many with graduate degrees and years of experience in the sector.
+The truth: Nonprofit organizations are full of intelligent, educated, and passionate professionals, many with graduate degrees and/or years of experience in the sector.

 Many people switch between the nonprofit, government, and private sectors during their careers.
-Each line of work presents its own set of challenges, but there are many talented people in all three sectors.
+While each line of work presents its own set of challenges, there are many talented people in all three sectors.

-Business people are often surprised to learn how difficult it is to make the transition into the nonprofit sector, which has different and often rigorous standards of success.
+Individuals employed in the private sector are sometimes surprised to learn how difficult it is to make the transition into the nonprofit sector, which has different (yet rigorous) standards of success.

 Myth #3: Working for a nonprofit is not a career path

-The truth: Working in the nonprofit sector can sometimes be seen as taking a break from the “real world,” with the implied assumption that it is not an option to spend a lifetime doing this type of work.
-In reality, the nonprofit sector provides many people with a lifetime of exciting work.
+The truth: Working in the nonprofit sector can sometimes be seen as taking a break from the “real world” with the implied assumption that it is not an option to spend a lifetime doing this type of work.
+In reality, the nonprofit sector provides many people with a lifetime of exciting work as well as a challenging and rewarding career path.
 Nonprofits also tend to offer young people more leadership opportunities than other sectors.

 Myth #4: Everyone is all smiles, all the time